Usage-based billing for AI services: Why your ERP is the key to scaling it right

 • Service components with separate billing cadences

 An AI chatbot feature won’t be just another product you add to your billing process.
-This dynamic service with usage that fluctuates daily, will most likely require a different billing logic than your core offering.
+This dynamic service, with usage that fluctuates daily, will most likely require a different AI billing logic than your core offering.

-This is a classic example of attribute-based billing – pricing that depends on variable usage attributes like the number of tokens processed, API calls made or AI outputs generated.
-Unlike flat-fee subscriptions, this kind of model requires tracking usage at the granular level, applying pricing logic in real-time and aligning revenue schedules to actual consumption.
+This is a classic example of attribute-based billing – pricing that depends on variable usage metrics like the number of tokens processed, API calls made or AI outputs generated.
+Unlike flat-fee subscriptions, this kind of model requires tracking usage at a granular level, applying pricing logic in real-time and aligning revenue schedules to actual consumption.

 Process breakdowns

-If your billing tech stack isn’t integrated and leveraging automation to handle the billing complexity that accompanies AI pricing, your financial scalability will be limited by manual processes and Excel bottlenecks.
+If your billing tech stack isn’t integrated and you don’t leverage automation to handle the billing complexity that accompanies AI pricing, your financial scalability will be limited by manual processes and Excel workarounds.
 Your finance teams will quickly hit operational bottlenecks:

 • Manual tracking of AI consumption metrics